beebotte/bbt_node/README.md

   }
 ```

-Alternatively, you could specify an authentication endpoint (see (client authentication)[beebotte.com/docs/clientauth])
+Alternatively, you could specify an authentication endpoint (see [client authentication](beebotte.com/docs/clientauth))
 ```javascript
   //Replace access key by that of your account var transport = {